Ketul3012/Cat_vs_dog_keras_binary_classification/README.md

 pip install pandas
 pip install matplotlib
 ```
+Tensorflow gpu for those who have cuda enabled gpu on thier system.

 To directly test this project go to downloaded directory and run Cat_vs_Dog_predict.ipynb in jupyter-notebook or jupyter lab.